RealFX-Code/uid-gen/readme.md

 ## Contributing

 Simply fork the repo and make a pull request.
-If I can understand the code, and it's an improvement over what's currently in UID, I'll merge it into the main branch.
+If I can understand the code, and it's an improvement over what's currently in UID, I'll merge it into the master branch.

 ### Requirements

-You need to have `dotnet-sdk 6.0` installed, and `bash`, only if you want to run the scripts to build/clean your local environment.
+You need to have `dotnet-sdk 6.0` installed, and `bash` (bash has to be at `/usr/bin/bash` for the scripts to work without tinkering.) , only if you want to run the scripts to build/clean your local environment.

 With `dotnet-sdk 6.0` and `bash` installed, you're ready to build `uid`!